vikrams3/enron-search/README.md

 # enron-search
 **Type-ahead Search Engine with Auto-Complete for Textual Big Data**

 This is a search tool on the Enron email database published at https://www.cs.cmu.edu/~./enron/.
 The code ingests the entire email file as a text file without any special parsing of the header.
 The path of the email file (such as `maildir/scholtes-d/stf/8.`) is the id of that email.
+Some features:
+1) Parses the email data into a prefix trie, serializes into the disk.
+2) Searches realtime for keywords with disk seeks(), along with auto-complete suggestions for prefix searches.
+3) Optimized for low memory systems like a phone, with the trie being stored in SSD.

 Some brief design decisions: